wsnet-lib/gms-client/docs/docs/guide/deploy/heroku.md

 sidebar_label: Deploy
 ---

-To let players connect with each other, the GWS server have to be hosted on a cloud machine.
+To let players connect with each other, the WSNET server have to be hosted on a cloud machine.
 This tutorial will guide on deploying the server on the service [Heroku](https://heroku.com), which offers a free plan to get started.

 Other solutions are also available, e.g. AWS, Google Cloud, Digital Ocean, self hosting, etc..